Project-HAL/Project-HAL.github.io/source/controller.rst

 The |Controller|_ class stores |ChannelWindow|_ objects as "buttons", allowing for the user to automatically organize, initialize, update, and access many windows at once.
+Instead of adding a frame to each window, the |Controller|_ will add it to all windows.

-For actual button-like detection from the window activity, see the subclass |NES|_.
+For button-like detection from the window activity, see the subclass |NES|_.

 .. image:: images/controller-diagram.png